Browse our guides or talk to our team.

-Let's take Gliffy's website, for example.
+Let's take Gliffy's former website, for example.
 A quick sitemap of our website finds ~490 pages!

 A screencap of Gliffy's sitemap reveals pages differentiated by the <url> </url> tag.

 But are all these pages necessary?
 One way to find out is to go through your site map with a fine-toothed comb and remove anything that's irrelevant.
 Do you have some floating pages hanging around, like an old version of “About Me” from before you published your new one?
 Hunt these down and remove them, then run your site through a generator again.

 In this case, focus the site map you create on heavily utilized categories to understand and visualize your website.
 For example, Gliffy's website has many pages under our “Blog”.
-So instead of trying to make a sitemap like this:
+So instead of trying to make an overwhelming sitemap like this:

 You might just show this, filling in whatever categories are your heaviest-hitters or tags associated with your blog's content.

 When you have a heavy, page-filled site, you may also choose to redesign and map your site one category at a time.

-The truth of the matter is that site maps can and will become unwieldy and overwhelming if your site is too big.
+The truth is that site maps can and will become unwieldy and overwhelming if your site is too big.
 Pruning outdated pages and using categorical organization will help you better manipulate your site's data.